ijager/stm32l0_blinky_rust/README.md

 STM32L0 blinky
 ===========

-This is the cargo project with the source code for the blogpost: https://jonathanklimt.de/electrics/programming/rust-STM32F103-blink/
+Blinky project for b-l072z-lrwan1 board with the stm32l072 cortex-m0+ microcontroller.

 ## Flash using openocd